-Our first response to an incident of bullying takes into account our ethos of non-confrontation and attempts to reconcile the victim and the bully through a process of mediation.
-The curriculum builds on this ethos directly through the PSHE programme.
-During PSHE the issue of bullying is discussed and awareness is raised.
+Our first response to an incident of bullying takes into account our ethos of non-confrontation and attempts to ease tension between the victim and the bully through a process of mediation.
+The PSHE programme, Personal Tutor hour, House Meetings, 'Healthy World, Healthy College, Healthy You' programme and Tuesday year group meetings build on this ethos.
+During PSHE sessions, the issue of bullying is discussed and awareness is raised while 'Healthy World, Healthy College, Healthy You' programme, PT hour, housemeetings and Tuesday year group meetings put emphasis on building positive relationships in order to build a happy, harmonious and healthy community.